tahaMertAgim29/Basic-Spring-Boot-JPA-/README.md

 If you challenge downloading Springboot on Visual Studio Code, you can check this YouTube video.
 This video also includes how to create a new Springboot Project so, it will be a helper to create your own first Springboot Project on Visual Studio Code
+>[!CAUTION]
+>While creating a new project, sometimes Spring and Java versions might not support each other.
+Therefore, you should be careful while selecting the versions of both Java and Springboot

 [![[Visual Studio Code Springboot and Java Setup Tutorial]](https://img.youtube.com/vi/dq1z9t03mXI/0.jpg)](https://www.youtube.com/watch?v=dq1z9t03mXI)